 Instructions

-- When butter is browned add flour and mix together with butter.
+- When butter is browned add flour and whisk together with melted butter.

-- Place half of your potatoes in bottom of sprayed pan.
+- Place half of your potatoes in bottom and pour 1/3 of the goat cheese sauce over top.

 - Then layer the rest of your sliced potatoes.

-- Then pour the remaining sauce over potatoes.
+- Then pour the remaining sauce over top.

 - Serve immediately.